greg-raven/Uncommon-Sense/_posts/2018-11-01-what-government-must-to-do-be-considered-legitimate.md

 tag: 'William Graham Sumner'
 ---

-Leave each man to run his career in life in his own way, only guaranteeing to him that whatever he does in the way of industry, economy, prudence, sound judgment, etc., shall redound to his own welfare and shall not be diverted to someone else’s benefit.
+Leave each man to run his career in life in his own way, only guaranteeing to him that whatever he does in the way of industry, economy, prudence, sound judgment, etc., shall redound to his own welfare and shall not be diverted to someone else's benefit.